estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

   to which the connector occasionally writes a small amount of data (a UUID, specifically) to ensure accuracy when backfilling preexisting table contents.
   - The default name is `"flow.watermarks"`, but this can be overridden in `config.json`.
-* A capture user with appropriate permissions:
+* A database user with appropriate permissions:
   - `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges.
   - Permission to insert, update, and delete on the watermarks table.
   - Permission to read the tables being captured.